yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

     Configuration file name should be the same as the agent binary.

     Properties inside the configuration file can reference environment variables.
 This enables you to set up only one configuration file that addresses different behaviors (depending on the environment variables).
 See Discovery Agent variables on page 1.
 * With command line arguments.
-See Discovery Agent flags.
+See [Discovery Agent flags](/docs/central/connect-api-manager/discovery-agent-flags/).

 ### Create your configuration

-To create an  an `env_vars` file, see Discovery Agent variables.
+To create an  an `env_vars` file, see [Discovery Agent variables](/docs/central/connect-api-manager/discovery-agent-variables/).
 Download the zip file:

 ```
 curl -L "https://axway.bintray.com/generic-repo/v7-agents/v7_discovery_agent/latest/discovery_agent-latest.zip" -o discovery_agent-latest.zip
 ```

 The Discovery Agent config yaml and Discovery Agent executable are included.

-### Install / run
+### Install and run Discovery Agent

 1. Move the `private_key.pem` and `public_key` files that were originally created when you set up your Service Account to a keys directory.
 Make sure the directory is located on the machine being used for deployment.
-Note that the `public_key` comes from Steps 3 and 4 of Create a Service Account.
+Note that the `public_key` comes from Steps 3 and 4 of [Create a Service Account](/docs/central/connect-api-manager/prepare-amplify-central/#create-a-service-account).
-2. Download the zip file from [https://axway.bintray.com/generic-repo/v7-agents/v7_discovery_agent/latest/discovery_agent-latest.zip](<1. https://axway.bintray.com/generic-repo/v7-agents/v7_discovery_agent/latest/discovery_agent-latest.zip>).
+2. Download the zip file from [https://axway.bintray.com/generic-repo/v7-agents/v7_discovery_agent/latest/discovery_agent-latest.zip]( https://axway.bintray.com/generic-repo/v7-agents/v7_discovery_agent/latest/discovery_agent-latest.zip).
+The zip contains the Discovery Agent config yaml and the Discovery Agent executable.
 3. Unzip the file and install the binary on a machine that can access the APIM Manager environment.
-The zip contains the Discovery Agent config yaml and the Discovery Agent executable.

 ## Traceability Agent